MewsSystems/gitbook-connector-api/operations/restrictions.md

 Adds new restrictions with the specified conditions.
 Note care is needed to specify `StartUtc` and `EndUtc` in the correct format - see [Datetimes](../guidelines/serialization.md#datetimes).

 > **Important:** If consecutive restrictions are sent with the exact same conditions and exceptions, no attempt at merging them into a single restriction is made.
 This means that there can be a large number of restrictions per service, leading to sub-optimal performance.
 A quota limit of 150000 has been introduced for this reason.
 To mitigate the issue, the preferred way to add restrictions is new operation [Set restrictions](#set-restrictions).
-The new operation is currently marked as 'Restricted' and subject to change as part of beta testing, but in time we expect that to replace [Add restrictions](#add-restrictions).

 ### Request